 At the core of this work, are BC’s destination development plans.
 Our province has a huge advantage over other destinations because of the 19 destination development plans that were created with over 1,800 partners and thousands of hours of industry engagement, over the past few years.

 These 19 Destination Development planning area strategies are the foundation of our work, and will guide activities to support existing and future revenue potential for all parts of the province.
 We are at the beginning of a long-term journey, with discovery and validation being a continual part of our Invest in Iconics process.

 We have identified routes and places that, in total, cover the entire province.
 With consistent, collective investment in place branding and place making over the next few years, each has the potential to become iconic and compete on a global stage.
-Here is a conceptual map of where the Invest in Iconics Strategy concepts are roughly located in the province.
-It should be noted that these are all subject to industry engagement, and consumer research and testing.
 We are still in the process of validation with all of these concepts.

 Through the Invest in Iconics Strategy, we will work in different ways to encourage travelers to visit more areas of the province, in more seasons.
 While branding is a critical component of the strategy, these iconic brands will only thrive and survive if they are supported by equally compelling on-the-ground experiences through our Place Making activities.
 Place Making is the process of developing long-term competitiveness.
 It is focused on enhancing existing experiences, and creating new experiences that elevate and deliver on the uniqueness of each Iconic Place Brand.